golubitsky/blog/_posts/2022-01-18-All-Is-Well.md

 ### Dataism

 Earlier today, on my lunch break, I read a short, fascinating essay called "From Myth to Dataism" (by Byung-Chul Han in _The disappearance of rituals_).
 What is "dataism"?
-It's a relatively new "-ism" to denote the emerging era of data-driven metrics, processing, and insight.
+It's a relatively new "-ism" to denote the emerging era of data-driven metrics, processing, insight (and, perhaps, of "cyborgs" — that is, of cybernetic organisms — in the sense that _the human being is data-driven_; see also: Donna Haraway).

 In this essay we trace the broad shift across time: